The St Luke’s Walking Club members are supporters of St Luke’s Hospice (Harrow and Brent) who walk for fun, fitness and to fundraise for the Hospice.

 Sunday 23 February

-An Elizabeth Line walk, Ealing Broadway to Hanwell Miles: 5.5 miles linear ( or 11 if you walk back!)
+General Area: An Elizabeth Line walk, Ealing Broadway to Hanwell Miles: 5.5 miles linear ( or 11 if you walk back!)

 Nature of walk: Ealing Broadway to Hanwell, via Pitshanger /Perivale/Brent River Parks - mainly paved/gravel surfaces.
 NB :this walk is from the book ‘Exploring the Elizabeth Line’ .
 Hanwell station is closed on the 23rd but we can use 483 bus back to Ealing Broadway (or all the way back to Harrow)